The giant in random graphs is almost local: Further ingredients for the configuration model

-\proof The proof relies on an `explosion' or `fragmentation' of the vertices $[n]$ in $\CMnd$ inspired by \cite{Jans09c}.
-Label the half-edges from 1 to $\ell_n$.
+In this section, we prove Theorem \ref{thm-degree-truncation-CM}.
+The proof relies on an `explosion' or `fragmentation' of the vertices $[n]$ in $\CMnd$ inspired by \cite{Jans09c}.
+Label the half-edges from 1 to $\ell_n$ in an arbitrary way.
 We go through the vertices $v\in[n]$ one by one.
 When $d_v\leq b$, we do nothing.
 When $d_v>b$, then we let $d_v'=b$, and we keep the $b$ half-edges with the lowest labels.
 The remaining $d_v-b$ half-edges are exploded from vertex $v$, in that they are incident to vertices of degree 1 in $\CMndprime$, and are given vertex labels above $n$.
 We give the exploded half-edges the remaining labels of the half-edges incident to $v$.
 Thus, the half-edges receive labels both in $\CMnd$ as well as in $\CMndprime$, and the labels of the half-edges incident to $v\in[n]$ in $\CMndprime$ are a subset of those in $\CMnd$.
 In total, we thus create an extra $n^+=\sum_{v\in [n]} (d_v-b)_+$ `exploded' vertices of degree 1, and $n'=n+n^+$.

-We then pair the half-edges randomly, in the same way in $\CMnd$ and in $\CMndprime$.
+We then pair the half-edges randomly, in the same way in $\CMnd$ as in $\CMndprime$.
 This means that when the half-edge with label $x$ is paired to the half-edge with label $y$ in $\CMnd$, the half-edge with label $x$ is also paired to the half-edge with label $y$ in $\CMndprime$, for all $x,y\in[\ell_n]$.

 We now check parts (a)-(c).
 Obviously parts (a) and (b) follow.
 For part (c), we note that all created vertices have degree 1.
 Further, for vertices $u,v\in[n]$, if there exists a path in $\CMndprime$ connecting them, then the intermediate vertices have degree at least 2, so that they cannot correspond to exploded vertices.
-Thus, the same path of paired half-edges also exists in $\CMnd$, so that also $u$ and $v$ are connected in $\CMnd$.
+Thus, the same path of paired half-edges also exists in $\CMnd$, so that $u$ and $v$ are connected in $\CMnd$ as well.